IndraReddy47/Jarvis-Voice-Assistant/README.md

 # Jarvis-Voice-Assistant

-Jarvis Voice Assistant is a Python-based virtual assistant integrating OpenAI for smart responses.
-It uses speech_recognition for voice commands, pyttsx3 for speech output, and requests for news.
-Commands include opening websites, reading headlines, and playing music.
-Features a graceful exit command.
+Jarvis Voice Assistant is a Python-based virtual assistant that integrates OpenAI for intelligent responses.
+It uses speech_recognition for voice input, pyttsx3 for speech output, and requests for fetching real-time news.
+The assistant can open websites, fetch and read news headlines, and play music from a custom library—all through voice commands.
+Additionally, it supports a graceful shutdown command with a spoken exit message.